-ART 149 CALLIGRAPHY AND ILLUMINATION introduces students to the fundamental techniques of hand-lettering with the pen and the brush.
-The focus of the course is upon skill development and building an awareness of the historical context of various styles of lettering.
+ART 149 CALLIGRAPHY AND ILLUMINATION introduces students to the fundamental techniques of handlettering with the pen and brush.
+The focus of the course is on skill development and building an awareness of the historical context of various styles of lettering.
+Fulfills creative arts requirements in the Elective Core.
+Studio Fee.
 3 credit hours.

-ART 151 INTRODUCTION TO STUDIO ART offers students experience in studio art and art appreciation.
-Studio experience will include two-dimensional and three-dimensional media and will address problems related to perception, design, technique, aesthetics, art history, and criticism.
-Art appreciation will include discussion of the function of art in society and its impact on our lives.
-Recommended especially for students in Elementary Education or those wishing to meet a core requirement in art.
-Studio fee.
-3 credit hours.
+ART 151 ART FUNDAMENTALS provides an introduction to studio art processes and art appreciation.
+A variety of two-dimensional and three-dimensional media are explored along with problems related to perception, design, technique, aesthetics, art history and art criticism.
+Fulfills creative arts requirements in the Elective Core.
+Studio Fee.
+3 credit hours